 COLLEGE & BEYOND

 At School One we know the real value of your education is in how you use it in the world.
-Four decades of alumni show that a School One education can take you to college, to the art studio, to the publishing house, to the biology laboratory, and most importantly to a life engaged with the community around you, making the world a better place.
+Five decades of alumni show that a School One education can take you to college, to the art studio, to the publishing house, to the biology laboratory, and most importantly to a life engaged with the community around you, making the world a better place.

 - have a high acceptance rate at the colleges they choose.